• Skip to primary navigation

 For the Fatayer Dough

-• 3 ¼ cups of plain all purpose flour
+• 3 cups plain all purpose flour

-• ½ cup of lukewarm water
+• ½ cup lukewarm water

-• ½ cup of lukewarm milk
+• ½ cup lukewarm milk

-• 2 teaspoon of dried active yeast
+• 1 tablespoon dried active yeast

-• ½ teaspoon of salt
+• ½ teaspoon salt

-• 1 teaspoon of sugar
+• ½ teaspoon sugar

 • 3 tablespoon regular olive oil or vegetable oil